top of page

 Do Kooikers shed?
 What are their grooming requirements?

 Yes, they have a soft feathered coat that sheds moderately.
 Like in many breeds, females shed more than males do.
 However, their coat is also superbly easy to manage.
-It dries quickly, and dirt or mud disappears without needing a bath.
-They also don't need very much grooming, only occasionally to prevent ear matting or when shedding gets heavy.
+It dries quickly, and dirt or mud falls off without needing a bath.
+They also don't need very much grooming, only occasionally to prevent matting behind/around the ears or when shedding gets heavy.
 They are shown naturally in the conformation ring and don't need any trimming or fluffing, only an optional neatening of the feet.

 Can Kooikers be apartment dogs?

-They are an energetic breed (as explained above), but as long as they get adequate mental stimulation and physical activity, they would do fine in an apartment or condo.
+They are a moderately energetic breed (as explained above), but as long as they get adequate mental stimulation and physical activity, they would do fine in an apartment or condo.

 Are Kooikers hunting dogs?